aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/object.md

 ## Function `transfer_raw`

 Attempts to transfer using addresses only.
-Transfers the given object if allow_ungated_transfer is set true.
-Note, that this allows the owner of a nested object to transfer that object, so long as allow_ungated_transfer is enabled at each stage in the hierarchy.
+Transfers the given object if<br/> allow_ungated_transfer is set true.
+Note, that this allows the owner of a nested object to<br/> transfer that object, so long as allow_ungated_transfer is enabled at each stage in the<br/> hierarchy.

 <pre><code>public fun transfer_raw(owner: &amp;signer, object: address, to: address)<br/></code></pre>